DanielFRB/Learning-Java-Spring/Spring/Microservices/WebClient/README.md

-# Spring Boot Microservices

-Microservices Communication Example using WebClient.
+# Spring Boot Microservices Communication Example using WebClient.

 As of 5.0, the RestTemplate class is in maintenance mode and soon will be deprecated.
 The Spring team recommended using org.springframework.web.reactive.client.WebClient